-Many people mistakenly think this is a man-made chemical added to skincare and beauty products – this isn’t true, linalool is a totally natural part of many plants.
-But if you do have skin problems following using products which contains it, you should look out for it in label ingredients.
+So what exactly is linalool?Wikipedia says linalool, “is a naturally occurring terpene alcohol chemical found in many flowers and spice plants with many commercial applications, the majority of which are based on its pleasant scent (floral, with a touch of spiciness).”
+Many people mistakenly think this is a man-made chemical (or synthetic) added to skincare and beauty products – this isn’t true, linalool is a totally natural part of many plants.
+But if you do have skin problems or a reaction after using products which contains it, you should look out for it in label ingredients.

-So which essential oils contain Linalool?
+Which essential oils contain it?

 - sweet fennel